 The Crest Hill North neighborhood stands out for having the majority of its residential real estate made up of mobile homes.
 In fact, 64.3% of the occupied real estate here are mobile homes, which is a greater proportion than is found in 99.7% of the neighborhoods in the U.S. If you like mobile homes, this might be a great neighborhood in which to look for real estate.

-In addition, renter-occupied real estate is dominant in the Crest Hill North neighborhood.
-The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 99.3%, which is higher than 99.1% of the neighborhoods in America.
-If you were to buy and live in the property you bought here, you would be almost alone in doing so.
+In addition, 99.3% of the real estate in the Crest Hill North neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
 Despite all of the residential real estate here in the Crest Hill North neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
 The vacancy rate here is 46.4%, which is higher than 98.5% of all U.S. neighborhoods.

 Did you know that the Crest Hill North neighborhood has more African and Sub-Saharan African ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 10.3% of this neighborhood's residents have African ancestry and 14.3% have Sub-Saharan African ancestry.